frizb/OpenSSL-Enc-By-Example/README.md

 Symmetric ciphers like AES (and even DES) frequently come up during penetration testing or CTF challenges so its helpful to have a quick one-liner reference like this page for quickly dealing with them.

 ## What is Openssl-enc?
 OpenSSL comes with a handy utility that provides symmetric cipher commands for encryption or decryption of vartious block and stream ciphers.
-For convience Base64 encoding or decoding can also be performed by the OpenSSL-enc utility.
+For convience zlib compression and Base64 encoding can also be performed on data by the OpenSSL-enc utility.

 ## What Cipher are support by OpenSSL-ENC?
 At the time of writing this post, OpenSSL-ENC supported 111 ciphers.